tuerkerme/A_Python_Based_Advertising_Analysis/README.md

 TV and Google Ads exhibit some influence on sales but are less effective compared to other channels.
 Influencer Marketing shows the least correlation with sales, suggesting it may not be the most effective channel in this specific context.

 These correlations provide insights into where advertising budgets might be most effectively allocated to maximize sales.
-However, it's important to note that correlation does not imply causation, and these relationships might be influenced by various external factors.
+However, it`s important to note that correlation does not imply causation, and these relationships might be influenced by various external factors.